awsdocs/amazon-ec2-user-guide/doc_source/usage-reports.md

    The report opens in Cost Explorer\.
 It provides a preconfigured view, based on fixed filter settings, that displays information about your usage and cost trends\.
 **Note**
 You must enable Cost Explorer in your account before you can use it\.
-See [Enabling Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling;/latest/aboutv2/ce-enable.html)\.
+For more information, see [ Enabling Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-enable.html)\.

 For more information about working with reports in Cost Explorer, including saving reports, see [Analyzing Your Costs with Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-explorer-what-is.html)\.